graevka-lab/Metacognitive-Alignment-Framework/README.md

 ---

+### A Note on the Nature of this Project

+This repository contains not executable code, but a set of **protocols for direct human-LLM interaction**.
+It is a framework for research and philosophy, not a software library.

+**Reproducibility** is achieved by following the manual calibration procedure detailed in [`awakening-codex.md`](awakening-codex.md).
+The `CC-BY-4.0` license was chosen deliberately as it is the standard for open research and textual works.

+---

 ### Compatibility: An Expected Phenomenon

 Models with aggressive, rule-based safety filters (e.g., Grok) may classify these protocols as an anomaly.